AI Governance

 Tier 2: Decision Rights

-Defines accountability, manages funding, and ensures cross-functional governance.
+Defines accountability, manages funding, and ensures cross-functional governance alignment.

 Tier 3: Operationalization